top of page

 The American Chamber Music Society is deeply invested in inspiring and connecting with our local community.
 As one of the most intimate classical music experiences in Chicago, it is our honor to enrich our culture by performing repertoire ranging from centuries ago to the present, providing a variety of educational opportunities and offering tickets at a discounted price.
 There is nothing like sitting a few feet away from the best musicians in the world, especially when many of them are from your home town.
 I am confident the diverse and innovative programming of our events will leave you moved, exhilarated, and eager to return.

-Since his concerto debuts at the age of 14 in the United States, Spain, and Portugal, American violinist Eric Gratz has been celebrated as a thrilling performer, combining an old world style with a modern musical intellect.
-Equally desired as soloist, concertmaster, chamber musician, and educator, he maintains a uniquely varied schedule that has taken him to four continents, performing in the world’s great concert halls with leading musicians of our time.
+Since his concerto debuts at the age of 14 in the United States, Spain, and Portugal, American violinist Eric Gratz has established himself as an artist of fearless musical imagination and exceptional versatility.
+Combining an old world style with a modern musical intellect, he’s carved a path as a soloist, chamber musician, concertmaster, artistic director, and educator.
+His uniquely varied schedule has taken him to four continents, performing in the world’s great concert halls with leading musicians of our time.

-Gratz believes it is of the utmost importance to inspire the next generation of musicians, and currently serves on the faculty of North Central College.
-Since 2022 he has also served as an Apollo’s Fire Senior Teaching Artist-in-Residence at Southland College Prep in South Chicago.
+Gratz believes it is of the utmost importance to inspire the next generation of musicians and currently serves on the faculty at Music Institute of Chicago and North Central College.
+For three years he served as an Apollo’s Fire Senior Teaching Artist-in-Residence at Southland College Prep, helping to build a string program in South Chicago.
 He has given masterclasses at various institutions in the U.S., as well as in Ecuador, Italy, and China.
-Since 2024 he has served as Valade Concertmaster Faculty at Interlochen Arts Camp.
-A proponent of utilizing new technology to help democratize education, he has recorded several hours of video courses for TONEBASE, focusing on the music of Kreisler, Ysaÿe, and Beethoven.
+In the summer he serves as Valade Concertmaster Faculty at Interlochen Arts Camp.
+A proponent of utilizing new technology to help democratize education, he has recorded several hours of video courses for Tonebase Violin, focusing on the music of Kreisler, Beethoven, and Ysaÿe.

-A prizewinner of national and international competitions, Eric Gratz holds degrees from the Cleveland Institute of Music and Rice University’s Shepherd School of Music, and his former teachers include Cho-Liang Lin, William Preucil, Linda Cerone, Claudia Shiuh, and Cynthia Stuart.
-He plays a violin by Jean-Baptiste Vuillaume, c.
-1840.
+A prizewinner of multiple international violin competitions, Eric Gratz holds degrees from the Cleveland Institute of Music and Rice University’s Shepherd School of Music, and his former teachers include Cho-Liang Lin, William Preucil, Linda Cerone, Claudia Shiuh, and Cynthia Stuart.
 For more information, please visit ericgratz.com.

 CONTACT